Industrial espionage: Volkswagen

 In 1993, car manufacturer Opel, the German division of General Motors, accused Volkswagen of industrial espionage after Opel's chief of production, Jose Ignacio Lopez, and seven other executives moved to Volkswagen.
 Volkswagen subsequently threatened to sue for defamation, resulting in a four-year legal battle.
 The case, which was finally settled in 1997, resulted in one of the largest settlements in the history of industrial espionage, with Volkswagen agreeing to pay General Motors $100 million and to buy at least $1 billion of car parts from the company over 7 years, although it did not explicitly apologize for Lopez's behavior.

 Hilton and Starwood

 In April 2009, Starwood accused its rival Hilton Worldwide of a "massive" case of industrial espionage.
 After being acquired by The Blackstone Group, Hilton employed 10 managers and executives from Starwood.
 Starwood accused Hilton of stealing corporate information relating to its luxury brand concepts, used in setting up its Denizen hotels.
 Specifically, former head of its luxury brands group, Ron Klein, was accused of downloading "truckloads of documents" from a laptop to his personal email account.

+Amazon

+Amazon is alleged to have used a 75% owned shell company ("Big River") to perform corporate espionage on its rivals eBay, Shopify, and Walmart.